haacked/haacked.com/_posts/2020/2020-11-24-naming-nuget.markdown

 __Renaming NuGet__

 Picture a cool October in Redmond, WA ten years ago.
-[NuGet 1.0 was just released](https://haacked.com/archive/2010/10/06/introducing-nupack-package-manager.aspx/), but it as named NuPack at the time.
+[NuGet 1.0 was just released](https://haacked.com/archive/2010/10/06/introducing-nupack-package-manager.aspx/), but it was named NuPack at the time.
 NuPack was an Outercurve Foundation open source project.
 The OuterCurve Foundation was a precursor to the .NET Foundation.

 However Caltech informed the Outercurve Foundation they had a software package of the same name.